 Welding Neck Flange

-It is an easily recognizable long tapered hub of a welding neck flange that provides a crucial reinforcement of joint.
+It is an easily recognizable long tapered hub of a welding neck flange that provides a crucial reinforcement of the joint.
 It is useful for applications that involve sub-zero and elevated temperatures where the joint will be under a particular amount of stress.

 This type of flange also offers a smooth relocation/transition of stress from flange thickness to fitting or wall thickness.
 It is beneficial under conditions of repeated bending, caused by other variable forces or line expansion.